 If you have questions about the course creation process or the rights and licenses, please contact:

 Executive Director, 7000 Languages

 How to Apply

-To simplify the application process, we have split it into two parts: Part A and Part B. Part A is the short application that you can complete by clicking on the web-based or PDF application forms above.
+The application process includes Part A and Part B. Part A is a short application designed to establish a list of finalists.
 Finalists from Part A will be invited to fill out a longer application, Part B.

-The application deadline is September 30, 2018.
+The Part A application deadline is September 30, 2018.
 Applications received after this date will not be accepted.